Do you need antibiotics for your sore throat?

 Treatment in 3 easy steps

 Sore throats are usually caused by a viral infection which can’t be treated with antibiotics.
-But occassionally you may need treatment.
+But occasionally you may need treatment.

 Choose an appointment

-Use our easy calender to book an appointment that suits you.
+Use our easy calendar to book an appointment that suits you.

 Visit your local pharmacist to see if you need antibiotics.